Leadville, Colorado: Mining and smelting

 According to one historian of the era, "The outpouring of the precious metal from Leadville transformed the struggling Centennial State into a veritable autocrat in the colony of states.
 As if by magic the rough frontier town of Denver became a metropolis; stately buildings arose on the site of shanties; crystal streams flowed through the arid plains and the desert blossomed and became fruitful.
 Poverty gave way to the annoyance of wealth and the fame of silver state spread throughout the world."

 Swindles were not uncommon in the mining community.
 When the Little Pittsburg mine was exhausted of its rich ore body, its managers sold their shares while concealing the mine's actual condition from the other stockholders.
 "Chicken Bill" Lovell dumped a wheelbarrow load of silver-rich ore into a barren pit on his Chrysolite claim in order to sell it to Horace Tabor for a large price.
 Tabor had the last laugh when his miners dug a few feet farther and discovered a rich ore body.
 Some time later the manager of the Chrysolite mine fooled an outside mining engineer into overestimating the mine's ore reserves.

 The city's fortunes declined with the repeal of the Sherman Silver Purchase Act in 1893, although afterwards there was another small gold boom.
 Mining companies came to rely increasingly on income from the lead and zinc.
-The district is credited with producing over 2.9 million troy ounces of gold, 240 million troy ounces of silver, 1 million short tons of lead, 785 thousand short tons of zinc, and 53 thousand short tons of copper.
+The district is credited with producing over 2.9 million troy ounces of gold, 240 million troy ounces of silver, 1 million short tons of lead, 785 thousand short tons of zinc (discovered in 1911), and 53 thousand short tons of copper.